linode/docs/docs/guides/platform/object-storage/replicate-bucket-contents-with-rclone/index.md

 The diagram below illustrates how replication of Object Storage data from one bucket to another has the ability to achieve a failover setup with Akamai’s CDN as a client front end.
 In this scenario, client requests can be directed to, or cached from, alternate regions in the event the primary region is unavailable:

--   Akamai's CDN used as a client front end.
+1. Akamai's CDN used as a client front end.

--   An Object Storage bucket located in the Osaka data center is used as the primary origin for Akamai's CDN to source and cache data.
+1. An Object Storage bucket located in the Osaka data center is used as the primary origin for Akamai's CDN to source and cache data.

--   A second Object Storage bucket in the Washington, D.C. data center is set up as a destination bucket for the one-way rclone sync.
+1. A second Object Storage bucket in the Washington, D.C. data center is set up as a destination bucket for the one-way rclone sync.

--   A Compute Instance running rclone performs a one-time, one-way sync between buckets.
+1. A Compute Instance running rclone performs a one-time, one-way sync between buckets.
 The instance is also located in Osaka (the same as the origin bucket) to reduce latency.

--   As needed, Global Traffic Manager can redirect to the second bucket in Washington, D.C.
+1. As needed, requests can be redirected to the second bucket in Washington, D.C.

 ![Failover with OBJ Replication](OBJ_replication_architecture_edit.png "Failover with OBJ Replication")